Nikita Poudel

-Nikita Poudel (born 31 December 1982) is a Nepalese film producer and former chairperson of Film Development Board.
+Nikita Poudel (born 31 December 1982) is a Nepalese film producer and former chairperson of the Film Development Board.

 Career

 Poudel has produced Kusume Rumal 2, Sundar Mero Naam, and Preeti Ko Phool.
 She became the first female to be chairperson of the Nepal Film Development Board on 15 December 2017.
 She resigned in February 2019 for violating the rules of the board.
 She is the daughter of Uddhav Poudel, owner of Gopi Krishna Movies, and comes from a filmmaking family.

 Nari Television

 Poudel is the chairman-owner of Nari Television, a media outlet based in Nepal focusing on content related to women and culture, including talk shows, news segments, and entertainment programs.
 The channel is backed by her father, Uddhav Poudel, a prominent leader of the Rastriya Prajatantra Party (RPP), and owner of Gopi Krishna Movies.
 Uddhav Poudel is considered part of Nepal's wealthy elite, and his financial support has been cited as a significant factor in the establishment and operations of Nari Television.